stateful/docs.runme.dev/docs/how-runme-works/vscode.md

 ## **Frontmatter**

-[Frontmatter](https://jekyllrb.com/docs/front-matter/) is a common occurrence in markdown documents.
+[Frontmatter](https://jekyllrb.com/docs/front-matter/) is a common occurrence in Markdown documents.
 At the moment Runme won’t break your frontmatter, but we also haven’t yet implemented an interface for managing or editing it from within the notebook.
 Stay tuned!

 ## **Runme Settings for VS Code**